cyverse-gis/focus-forum/atmo/README.md

 # Github

+Change into a directory you're comfortable installing into and have `sudo` privileges.

-The next step is to `git` and `clone` this repository to your VM from this Github page
+The next step is to `git clone` this repository onto your VM:

 ```
-#clone the private repository - you will be prompted for your password
 git clone https://github.com/cyverse-gis/focus-forum.git
 ```

+change directory to the new repo with these installation scripts:

 ```
-# change directory
 cd focus-forum/atmo
 ```

 ## install R and RStudio-Server

-We are going to install RStudio-Server, which is basically the same as RStudio, but it runs through your browser.
+We are going to install RStudio-Server, which is basically the same as RStudio, but it runs through your browser over the `:8787` port.

 ```
 . install_rstudio.sh